The Rehabilitation Process

 All of our rehabilitation raptors are kept in enclosures that encourage limited use of broken wings.
 This is the most common injury seen in raptor rehabilitation cases.

 When rehabilitating any animal, including raptors, it is extremely important to limit the time spent with humans.
 These animals are prone to becoming imprinted or dependent on humans, which can be catastrophic to the rehabilitation process.
 In order to be successfully rehabilitated and released, animals need to remain wild.
 If you or someone you know has found an injured or orphaned raptor please call 620-793-4226 for assistance.

 Intensive Care Housing:

-While a raptor is in our intensive care unit we keep a daily log of the animal’s food intake.
+While a raptor is in our care, we keep a daily log of the animal’s food intake.
 Unlike most animals raptors actually get most of their water needs from the metabolic water within their prey.
-When placed outside after their intensive care has finished each bird is given an open water source to ensure maximum hydration.
-Birds are still recovering from medical procedures during this stage of their rehabilitation process and their caretakers are responsible for any ongoing medical care such as wound dressings, ongoing medications, and daily visual exams.
+When placed outside after their intensive care has finished, each bird is given an open water source to ensure maximum hydration.
+Birds are still recovering from medical procedures during this stage of their rehabilitation process and their caretakers continue any treatment.

-For these raptors to have a fighting chance after they have left our facility it is crucial for us to flight test each raptor.
-If a raptor cannot properly fly, it cannot properly hunt therefore becomes non-releasable.
-Our flight test enclosure is located at the Larned Mental Health Facility.
+For these raptors to have a fighting chance after they have left our facility, it is crucial for us to flight test each raptor.
+If a raptor cannot properly fly, it cannot properly hunt and therefore becomes non-releasable.
+We have smaller enclosures on-grounds and also utilize creance flying to condition flight as well.

-After the raptors have successfully demonstrated they can properly fly and live on their own we start preparations for their release.
-Each raptor is released as close to the location in which they were found as possible.
-This way they are familiar with the area and it gives them a good start on their new life!
+After the raptors have successfully demonstrated they can properly fly and live on their own, we start preparations for their release.
+Each raptor is released as close to the location they were found as possible, this way they are familiar with the area and it gives them a good start on their new life!